#bl trivia

 This is done not to trouble the average audience’s worldview (世界観) and is clearly a low effort and low skill (in terms of BL literacies) approach.
 But since a lot of audience don’t appreciate villain-like characterization, it is clearly low risk, no chance of a backlash from angry audience and the best method for assured money making.

 Occasionally BL live-action producers venture into the risky terrains, especially with jado.
-The Japanese does it a lot, especially in movie format.
+The Japanese does it a lot, usually in movie format.
 China and Taiwan also delve into jado fairly regularly.
-Live action Thai BL seldom does anything dangerous, except for the few discussed above.
+But live action Thai BL seldom does anything commercially dangerous.

-Here @pandasmagorica points to a very popular BL trope done wrong.
 Problem getting papered over is the expected approach in jado.
-When characters get together/get back together with the problem or any "problem" never really dealt with, it is proper meriba (merry bad ending).
+When characters get together/get back together with “problems” never really dealt with, it is proper meriba (merry bad ending).
 Plain bad ending where there is no resolution is also typical in jado BL.
-The appearance of this trope in a sweet BL upsets the set-up and leave the audience feeling disappointed.
-Maybe creators really wanted to try something here but they couldn't.

 Moreover, it is difficult to sell BL with jado and other narrative progressions.
 It becomes even more difficult to sell branded pairings when the characters they play are not impeccable.
 It is unlikely that actors playing bad guys can sell products for advertisers.
 (Imagine the characters from The Effect being in ads together!)
 It is even more unlikely that fans would go broke behind wicked characters and would want to attend fan-meetings and concerts featuring them in some way.